Social model of disability: As an identity

-In the late 20th century and early 21st century, the social model of disability became a dominant identity for disabled people in the UK.
+In the late 20th century and early 21st century, the social model of disability became a dominant feature of identities for disabled people in the UK.
+Under the social model of disability, a disability identity is created by "the presence of impairment, the experience of disablism and self- identification as a disabled person."

 The social model of disability implies that attempts to change, "fix", or "cure" individuals, especially when used against the wishes of the individual, can be discriminatory and prejudiced.
 This attitude, which may be seen as stemming from a medical model and a subjective value system, can harm the self-esteem and social inclusion of those constantly subjected to it (e.g. being told they are not as good or valuable, in an overall and core sense, as others).
 Some communities have actively resisted "treatments", while, for example, defending a unique culture or set of abilities.
 In the Deaf community, sign language is valued even if most people do not know it, and some parents argue against cochlear implants for deaf infants who cannot consent to them.
 Autistic people may say that their "unusual" behavior, which they say can serve an important purpose to them, should not have to be suppressed to please others.
 They argue instead for acceptance of neurodiversity and accommodation to different needs and goals.
-Some people diagnosed with a mental disorder argue that they are just different and don't necessarily conform.
+Some people diagnosed with a mental disorder argue that they are just different and do not necessarily conform.
 The biopsychosocial model of disease/disability is an attempt by practitioners to address this.

-The Neurodiversity label has been used by various mental-disability rights advocates within the context of the social model of disability.
-The label has been applied to other neurodevelopmental conditions apart from autism, such as attention deficit hyperactivity disorder (ADHD), developmental speech disorders, dyslexia, dysgraphia, dyspraxia, dyscalculia, dysnomia, intellectual disability, and Tourette syndrome, as well as schizophrenia, bipolar disorder, and some mental health conditions such as schizoaffective disorder, antisocial personality disorder, dissociative disorders, and obsessive–compulsive disorder.
+The label "neurodiversity" has been used by various mental-disability rights advocates within the context of the social model of disability.
+The label, originally associated with autism, has been applied to other neurodevelopmental conditions or neurodivergences, such as attention deficit hyperactivity disorder, developmental speech disorders, dyslexia, dysgraphia, dyspraxia, dyscalculia, dysnomia, intellectual disability, and Tourette syndrome, as well as schizophrenia, bipolar disorder, and some mental health conditions such as schizoaffective disorder, antisocial personality disorder, dissociative disorders, and obsessive–compulsive disorder.
+The social model itself implies that neurodivergent people are living behind barriers that inhibit participation in everyday life.
+Language associated with warfare such as "battling" or "combatting" is thus replaced with language that de-pathologizes neurodivergence.
+Advocates for a social model of disability argue instead that neurodivergence should be looked at through the lens of societal or relational models of disability.

 The social model implies that practices such as eugenics are founded on social values and a prejudiced understanding of the potential and value of those labeled disabled.
 "Over 200,000 disabled people were some of the earlier victims of the Holocaust, after Communists, other political enemies, and homosexuals."